mui/material-ui/packages/mui-envinfo/README.md

 # @mui/envinfo

-Prints information about the current environment relevant to MUI packages to the console.
+Prints information about the current environment relevant to MUI packages to the console and clipboard.
 Please use this package if you report [issues to MUI](https://github.com/mui/material-ui/issues).

 ## Usage